mezhcoder/archway-dapps-cookieclicker/README.md

 <img width="782" alt="image" src="https://user-images.githubusercontent.com/49750349/169161479-a04c7245-edc1-4bc6-b82e-bc04e549b547.png">

 There are two ways to start a project.
-Through docker or without docker
+Through docker or without docker.

+To work correctly, set REACT_APP_CONTRACT_ADDRESS in the environment.
+Based on what the installation is.
+I moved the .env helper file to the frontend to make it easier to include the environment variable
 # Install without Docker
 ```bash
 git clone https://github.com/mezhcoder/archway-dapps-cookieclicker